History of film technology: 1894–1896: Early screenings

 The Eidoloscope, devised by Eugene Augustin Lauste for the Latham family, was demonstrated for members of the press on April 21, 1895 and opened to the paying public on May 20, in a lower Broadway store with films of the Griffo-Barnett prize boxing fight, taken from Madison Square Garden's roof on May 4.
 The special Latham loop allowed extended recording and reproduction of moving images.
 The Griffo-Barnett films lasted 12 minutes and the machine reportedly could work for hours, with up to 40 frames per second.

+On 28 December 1895 in Paris, father Antoine Lumière began exhibitions of projected films before the paying public.
+The Lumière company quickly became Europe's main producers with their actualités like Workers Leaving the Lumière Factory and a few comic vignettes like The Sprinkler Sprinkled (both 1895).

 Max and Emil Skladanowsky screened short motion pictures with their "Bioscop", a flickerfree duplex construction, starting as part of a popular variety program at the Berlin Wintergarten theatre from 1 to 31 November 1895.
 On 21 December, their movies were screened as a single event in Hamburg.
 When they arrived in Paris, they caught the second screening of the Lumière Cinématographe on 29 December 1895 and consequently the booked Bioskop screenings at the Folies Bergère for January 1896 were cancelled.
 The brothers took their Bioscop on tour throughout Germany, The Netherlands and Scandinavia, but they struggled financially and quit the Bioscop screenings in 1897.
 Max Skladanowsky continued with related enterprises, like sales of flip books and amateur cameras.

-In Lyon, Louis and Auguste Lumière developed the Cinématographe, an apparatus that took, printed, and projected film.
-On 27 December 1895 in Paris, father Antoine Lumière began exhibitions of projected films before the paying public.
-The Lumière company quickly became Europe's main producers with their actualités like Workers Leaving the Lumière Factory and a few comic vignettes like The Sprinkler Sprinkled (both 1895).

 In Britain, Robert W. Paul and Birt Acres both independently developed their own systems for projecting a moving image on to a screen.
 Acres presented his in January 1896, and Paul unveiled his more influential Theatrograph shortly after on 20 February, on exactly the same day the Lumieres' films would first be projected in London.
 The Theatrograph pioneered the ‘Maltese cross’ system that drove sprocket rollers to provide intermittent motion.
 After some demonstrations before scientific groups, he was asked to supply a projector and staff to the Alhambra Music Hall in Leicester Square, and he presented his first theatrical programme on 25 March 1896.
 His device was the prototype for the modern film projector and was sold across Europe.